Back to Documentation

 Overview

-The score is calculated across 6 categories totaling 100 points, weighted by each factor's documented importance in Google's ranking algorithm.
+The score is calculated across 6 categories totaling 100 points.
+It analyzes your live homepage and key pages (and optionally your generated articles).
 Your score is refreshed daily at 6 AM UTC, and you can trigger a manual refresh anytime from the dashboard.

 Score Ranges